November 8, 2017

 My entire wardrobe is going to be anchored by my red Barbour jacket – this is what I’ll wear to fly:

-I’m going to wear the HECK out of Fair Isle patterns, because they seem to be associated with the holidays in so many minds…My bag will be carried as a backpack.
+My bag will be carried as a backpack.
 I’ve found that even though I might look like I’m trying to pretend to be younger than I am, I can carry a TON in a backpack.
-One must be super-cautious not to whap people with a backpack – it changes the contours of your body completely!
+However, one must be super-cautious not to whap people with a backpack – it changes the contours of your body completely!

 And I’m thinking that I’ll just wear pearl earrings all week…